syedpeer/coolLabs.io/README.md

         </div>
         <div class="w-full mb-4 md:w-1/3 md:mb-0 px-4">
           <h4 class="text-green-darkest text-xl mb-2">🗣 CoolLaboration</h4>
-          <p class="mb-2">We are creating these applications for <strong class="bg-coollabs text-white px-1">you</strong>, so if you have any comment to our existing applications or you have a new idea, but don't know how to start, you can reach to us anytime.</p>
+          <p class="mb-2">We are creating these applications for <span class="bg-coollabs text-white px-1">you</span>, so if you have any comment to our existing applications or you have a new idea, but don't know how to start, you can <a href="/contact/" @click.prevent="$router.push('/contact')" class="text-coollabs-dark hover:text-green underline">reach to us anytime.</a></p>
         </div>
         <div class="w-full my-4 md:mb-0 px-4 text-center">
-         <a href="/apps/" @click.prevent="$router.push('/apps/')" class="text-black text-center py-2 px-2 w-full text-coollabs font-bold uppercase text-sm">Check our apps</a>
+         <a href="/about/vision.html" @click.prevent="$router.push('/about/vision.html')" class="bg-coollabs text-white px-1 text-center py-2 px-2 w-full uppercase text-base">Read more!</a>
          </div>
       </div>
     </div>